furai-ai/furai-ai/README.md

 > This repository contains the public terminal interface layer of FURAI.
 >
-> The private AI engine, memory architecture, and internal orchestration systems are not included here.
+> The core AI engine and memory orchestration are part of the private system and not included in this repository.

 ## Live Demo